Ellwangen Abbey

 What’s the best time to visit?

-Spring and autumn are ideal times to visit, offering pleasant weather and fewer crowds.
+Spring and early autumn are often considered the best times to visit, with pleasant weather and fewer crowds.

 Is it wheelchair accessible?